maxpumperla/elephas/README.md

 ### Update frequency

-The user can decide how often updates are passed to the master model by controlling the *frequency* parameter.
+`frequency`: The user can decide how often updates are passed to the master model by controlling the *frequency* parameter.
 To update every batch, choose 'batch' and to update only after every epoch, choose 'epoch'.

 ### Update mode

-Currently, there's three different modes available in elephas, each corresponding to a different heuristic or parallelization scheme adopted, which is controlled by the *mode* parameter.
+`mode`: Currently, there's three different modes available in elephas, each corresponding to a different heuristic or parallelization scheme adopted, which is controlled by the *mode* parameter.
 The default property is 'asynchronous'.

-#### Asynchronous updates with read and write locks (mode='asynchronous')
+#### Asynchronous updates with read and write locks (`mode='asynchronous'`)

 This mode implements the algorithm described as *downpour* in [1], i.e. each worker can send updates whenever they are ready.
 The master model makes sure that no update gets lost, i.e. multiple updates get applied at the "same" time,  by locking the master parameters while reading and writing parameters.
 This idea has been used in Google's DistBelief framework.

-#### Asynchronous updates without locks (mode='hogwild')
+#### Asynchronous updates without locks (`mode='hogwild'`)
 Essentially the same procedure as above, but without requiring the locks.
 This heuristic assumes that we still fare well enough, even if we loose an update here or there.
 Updating parameters lock-free in a non-distributed setting for SGD goes by the name 'Hogwild!'
 [2], it's distributed extension is called 'Dogwild!'
 [3].

-#### Synchronous updates (mode='synchronous')
+#### Synchronous updates (`mode='synchronous'`)

 In this mode each worker sends a new batch of parameter updates at the same time, which are then processed on the master.
-Accordingly, this algorithm is sometimes called *batch synchronous parallel*.
+Accordingly, this algorithm is sometimes called *batch synchronous parallel* or just BSP.

 ### Degree of parallelization (number of workers)

-Lastly, the degree to which we parallelize our training data is controlled by the parameter *num_workers*.
+`num_workers`: Lastly, the degree to which we parallelize our training data is controlled by the parameter *num_workers*.

 ## Discussion